Australian Symbols: An Insight into the Nation’s Identity

 Coat of Arms of Australia

 The Australian Coat of Arms, commonly known as the Commonwealth Coat of Arms, is one of the national symbols of Australia, first granted by King Edward VII in 1908.
-The emblem is composed of a shield in the center, with the symbols of Australia’s six states held up by the kangaroo on the left and the emu on the right, both of which are native Australian animals.
+A shield with the symbols of Australia’s six states forms the center of the emblem, supported by a kangaroo on the left and an emu on the right—both native Australian animals.

 The seven-pointed Federation or Commonwealth Star surmounts the crest and is symbolic of the territories and states of the country.
 Below the shield are floral emblems featuring the national tree the wattle, which serve as a background for the symbol.